agnescameron/teaching-site/_posts/parsons/lab/2020-04-03-objects-arrays.md

 ## notes: object orientations

-Hi friends, excited for this new format.
+Hi friends, excited to see you all again on friday, and to explore this new format.
 Here are some notes!

 Let's recap first what we've learned about Javascript so far: